Shiritai/limited-queue/README.md

 # Limited Queue

-Circular queue that overrides the oldest data if trying to push data when queue is full.
+A circular queue that overrides the oldest data if trying to push a data when the queue is full.

 All operations are of **`O(1)`** complexity, except the constructor with `O(Vec::with_capacity)`.